 The image below pretty much sums it up for me.
 However, if you would like to read more, see the info below.

 So, to continue……… When it comes to “blues” dancing, what I don’t like is when people take something that really isn’t a historical or documented swing dance, call it a “swing dance”, and then try to weave it into the fabric of Lindy Hop and swing music.
-Lindy Hop (and Balboa) are swing dances that have a well-documented historical record, primary and secondary sources, and most important, videos.
-The bottom line is that there really is no historical record for what is called today “blues dancing”.
+Lindy Hop, Balboa and Collegiate Shag are original swing dances that have a well-documented historical record, primary and secondary sources, and most important, videos.
+The bottom line is that there really is no historical record for what is called “blues dancing”.
 No doubt, people have been getting close to each other and moving to slow music for who knows how long.
-It’s still done today, in lots of places: bars, proms, weddings, class reunions, etc….
+It’s still done today in lots of places: bars, proms, weddings, class reunions, etc….
 And of course there are events where people “blues dance” to what some people would call swing music.
 But what is called “blues” dancing these days is not a swing dance (like Lindy Hop and Balboa), even if you do it to swing music.

 From my experiences and observations, “blues” dancing is primarily bump and grind.
 It’s really that simple.
-I think a lot of the time it looks sleezy, and a lot of the leaders especially come across as creepy (take note leaders: that’s what me, and especially Mary, have been told by a lot of followers, of all ages!).
+I think a lot of the time it looks sleezy, and a lot of the leaders especially come across as creepy (take note leaders: that’s what I’ve been told, and what Mary has been told, by a lot of followers, of all ages!).
 Sure, there are a few exceptions: good Lindy Hoppers with good technique can dance well to slow music.
 But the vast majority of practitioners of “blues” dancing are just dancing bad to slow music, and most often dancing to bad slow music.